costs-to-expect/api/README.md

 * $ `docker-compose build`
 * $ `docker-compose up`

-*We include a network for local development purposed, I need the Costs to Expect Website and App to communicate with a local API.
+*We include a network for local development purposes, I need the Costs to Expect Website and App to communicate with a local API.
 You probably don't need this so remove the network section from the docker-compose file and don't create the network.*